sherinmatt/web-scraping-challenge/README.md

 # web-scraping-challenge
 # Mission to Mars

+   ## Summary:
+    The goal of the project was to utilize MongoDB and Flask to create HTML Mars web page.

+   ## Technologies Used:
+    * MongoDB
+    * Flask
+    * HTML
+    * Splinter
+    * Pandas
+    * Beautiful Soup

+  ## Steps Taken
-The goal of the project was to build a web application.
-For which, I scraped websites to pull data and find out about the following information :
+    * Firstly, scraped websites to pull data and find out about the following information :

     * Latest Mars News
     * * Mars news title and news information paragraph
     * Mars Feature Image
     * Mars Facts Table which contains information about Mars
     * Mars Hemispheres

- Lastly, the goal was to utilize MongoDB and Flask to create HTML Mars web page.
+## Inspiration
+ * Rutgers Bootcamp